Zoinks! (A Halloween Tale)

 'Hermione knows Kung-Fu,' said Harry.
 'We simply left her to it.'

 'What?'
-Casey stared at them in disbelief.
+Stef stared at them in disbelief.
 Hermione tried, and in Nicole's opinion failed, to look like a martial artist.

 'We really should get out of here, Harry,' said Hermione.
 'Otherwise there will be a lot of awkward questions to answer and we'll never get to Justin's party.'